mehditr/QuantWorld/content/project/internal_projectVIIII/index.md

 <font size="4">__Rmetrics or EWMA model__</font>

-As a market risk analyst, each day we calculate ***VaR*** from the available priordata.
-Then, we wait ten days to compare our prediction value ***VaRt−10*** to the realised return and check if the prediction about the worst loss was breached.
-You are given a dataset with Closing Prices.
+As a market risk analyst, each day we calculate ***VaR*** from the available prior data.
+Then, we wait ten days to compare our prediction value ***VaRt−10*** to the realized return and check if the prediction about the worst loss was breached.
+We are given a dataset with Closing Prices of S&P500.
-We implement VaR backtesting by computing ***99%/10day Value at Risk*** using the rolling window of 21 returns to compute σ.
+We implement VaR backtesting by computing ***99%/10day Value at Risk*** using the rolling window of 21 returns to compute $\sigma$.
 The report the percentage of ***VaR*** breaches and number of consecutive breaches are needed here.We also Provide a plot which clearly identifies breaches.

-• For comparison, implement backtesting using variance forecast equation below (recompute on each day).
+For comparison, implement backtesting using variance forecast equation below (recompute on each day).
 Rolling window of 21 remains for $\sigma^2$ (past variance) computation.
-The equation is known as EWMA model, and you can check how variance forecast is done in the relevant lecture.
+The equation is known as EWMA model, and we can check how variance forecast is done in the relevant lecture.

 $\sigma^2_{t+1|t} = \lambda \sigma^2_{t|t-1} + (1 - \lambda) r^2_t $